foxdoubt/foxdoubt.io/content/blog/cypress-not-quite-typescript-native/index.md

 });
 ```

-Next you'd register the "seed" task like so:
+Next, you could register the `'seed'` task like so:

 ```javascript
 // cypress/plugins/index.js